SciTools/iris/docs/iris/src/whatsnew/latest.rst

 * Enabled the PDF creation of the documentation on the `Read the Docs`_ service.
   The PDF may be accessed by clicking on the version at the bottom of the side bar, then selecting ``PDF`` from the ``Downloads`` section.

+* Added a warning to the :func:`iris.analysis.cartography.project` function regarding its behaviour on projections with non-rectangular boundaries.

 .. _Read the Docs: https://scitools-iris.readthedocs.io/en/latest/
 .. _matplotlib: https://matplotlib.org/